 + Must verify Florida residency and age eligibility in store only

-No, but you can find a model that works best for your age and your level of mobility as the company does offer an excellent selection.
-However, a bunch of medical alert systems do operate on the AT&T network.
+No, but you can find a model that works best for your age and your level of mobility, as the company does offer an excellent selection.
+However, many medical alert systems do operate on the AT&T network.

 Yes, only the original/main account holder needs to show proof that they are 65 or above.
-That’s good news for spouses who might have a bigger age gap.
+That’s good news for spouses who are younger.

 Statista.
 (2020, March 10).
 AT&T number of wireless subscribers 2007-2019.